 Prepare the Cuttings

-Once the cuttings have been taken, remove the bottom leaves from each stem - ensuring that 2-3 leaves are remaining at the top of the cuttings.
-Not only does this help to expose the stem and encourage rooting, but it also helps to ensure that the cutting's energy is directed towards new growth rather than maintaining existing leaves.
+Once the cuttings have been taken, remove the bottom leaves from each stem, ensuring that two to three leaves are remaining at the top of the cuttings.
+Not only does this help to expose the stem and encourage rooting, but it also helps to ensure that the cutting's energy is directed toward new growth rather than maintaining existing leaves.

 Plant the Cuttings

 Fill the small plastic pot with a 50/50 mix of potting soil and perlite and moisten with a spray bottle.
 Before planting, apply a rooting hormone to the end of each cutting.
 Then, poke a small hole in the center of the potting medium and push the cutting in, ensuring that the exposed nodes are covered by soil.
 Pat the soil firmly down around the cutting to secure it in place.